-A cognitive-behavioural therapist works on dealing with such destructive thoughts.
-A therapist begins by helping the client develop insight and let them identify their problems.
-At this stage, the therapist shows the client how negative beliefs and thoughts can lead to maladaptive behaviour.
+A cognitive behavioural therapist works on dealing with such destructive thoughts.
+A CBT therapist begins by helping the client develop insight and let them identify their problems.
+At this stage, the CBT therapist shows the client how negative beliefs and thoughts can lead to maladaptive behaviour.

-The therapist also helps the client in changing those behaviours that are the main cause of the issue.
-The client learns new skills and techniques to deal with these issues thus changing their behavioural patterns.
-A therapist helps in taking incremental steps towards developing a better behavioural pattern which makes the client a better person.
+In addition, the CBT therapist also helps the client in changing those behaviours that are the main cause of the issue.
+As a result, the client learns new skills and techniques to deal with these issues thus changing their behavioural patterns.
+Therefore, a CBT therapist helps in taking incremental steps towards developing a better behavioural pattern which makes the client a better person.

 When to seek the help of a Cognitive Behavioural Therapist?